 Machine data is one of the largest categories of big data.
 It refers to the mountains of unstructured data generated by websites, applications, servers, networks and mobile devices.
 Splunk provides the leading software platform for real-time collection and analysis of machine data—from clickstreams and network activity to transactions and security threats.
 Splunk’s patented technology generates valuable insights into reducing costs, improving services, guarding against security risks and complying with regulations.

 The company is growing quickly.
-Since first shipping its software in 2006, Splunk now has more than 1,400 employees and over 10,000 customers worldwide.
+Since first shipping its software in 2006, Splunk now has more than 2,700 employees and over 14,000 customers worldwide, 85 of which are on the Fortune 100 list.
 Headquartered in San Francisco, Splunk is a publicly held company trading on NASDAQ (SPLK).

-In its early years, Splunk managed a basic email system on-premises.
-As the company expanded, they recognized the need for enterprise-grade email like Microsoft® Exchange.
-They started exploring the cloud when a roadblock emerged: most cloud Exchange providers offered “one-size-fits-all” Exchange deployments.
+In its early years, Splunk managed a basic on-premises email system.
+As the company expanded, it recognized the need for enterprise-grade email like Microsoft® Exchange.
+It started exploring the cloud when a roadblock emerged: most cloud providers offered a constrained “one-size-fits-all” deployments.
 How could Splunk move to the hosted model while retaining the freedom to customize?